-- If the name of the person requested is not listed in the history, the request may not have been confirmed.
-You will need to resubmit the background check request.
+Note: If the name of the person requested is not listed in the history, you must resubmit the background check request.

 - A status of "Submitted" indicates that the request was successfully submitted to the background check unit.

-- If it has been more than 3 business days since the request was submitted and you have not received the results of the Texas Criminal History check and/or Central Registry check, please check the Junk/Spam mail folder of your email account.
-If you find it there, you'll need to signify that these are not "Junk" or "Spam" in order to receive future notifications in your email inbox.
-For details, see the Troubleshooting Tips on the last page of the Registration Tutorial in PDF or PowerPoint.
+- If it has been more than 3 business days since the request was submitted and you have not received the results of the DPS name-based criminal history check (if required) and/or Central Registry check, please check the Junk/Spam mail folder of your email account.
+If you find it there, you need to signify that these are not "Junk" or "Spam" in order to receive future notifications in your email inbox.

-- If you are still unable to locate any emails from Licensing, please contact your Centralized Background Check Unit representative, who is located on the CBCU Contacts page.
+- If you are still unable to locate any emails from licensing, please contact your Centralized Background Check unit representative, whose contact information is located on the CBCU Contacts page.

-- If you have not received the person's fingerprint results from DFPS within seven days from the date the person was fingerprinted, please follow up with your operation's assigned CBCU inspector, who is located on the CBCU Contacts page.
+- If you have not received the person's fingerprint results from HHSC within seven calendar days from the date the person was fingerprinted, please follow up with your operation's assigned CBCU inspector, who is located on the CBCU Contacts page.

 - A status of "Pending" usually occurs if the request was submitted very recently.

 - A status of "Error" means that the request couldn't be submitted to the background check unit and hasn't been processed.
-This is often because the information submitted for the background check does not match the information in our system.
-Please contact your CBCU representative, who is located on the CBCU Contacts page, so that the information can be reviewed to determine the error.
-Once the error is corrected the request will need to be submitted again.
+This error often occurs when the information submitted for the background check does not match the information in our system.
+Please contact your CBCU representative, whose contact information is located on the CBCU Contacts page, so that the information can be reviewed to determine the error.
+Once the error is corrected, the request must be submitted again.

-Once the operation receives the fingerprint-based check results, the results must not contain any criminal history that would preclude the person from being present at the operation while children are in care.
+Once the operation receives the results, the results must not contain any history that would preclude the person from being present at the operation while children are in care.

 For Foster and Adoptive homes, see question #1 in the Foster and Adoptive Homes FAQ: Who is required to have a fingerprint-based FBI check in a foster or adoptive home and by when must it be completed?